 We foster public dialogue and contribute to the development of sound laws and regulations in areas that affect our business.
 In all dealings with governments, we work to the highest ethical standards.

 We engage with regulators at all levels of government through regular meetings, audits and site visits.
-In 2016, our operations engaged with regulators on topics that included mine expansion permits, site-specific environmental regulations and demonstrating compliance with applicable laws and regulations.
+Our operations engage with regulators on topics that included mine expansion permits, site-specific environmental regulations and demonstrating compliance with applicable laws and regulations.